openshift/ci-docs/content/en/docs/how-tos/multi-architecture.md

   node_architecture: arm64
 ```

-This test uses src as a base image to run the unit test. ci-operator will determine that the src image needs to be built for arm64 architecture and will resolve the image build graph based on this information.
-Learn more about image lifecycle in #image-pipeline.

 This test uses `src` as a base image to run the `unit` test.
 Ci-operator will determine that the `src` image needs to be build for `arm64` architecture
 will resolve the image build graph based on this information.
 Learn more about image lifecycle in [#image-pipeline](https://docs.ci.openshift.org/docs/internals/#image-pipeline)